 And, in my opinion, to hopefully try and get a bribe out of us.

 FYI, if you ever do have to bribe a traffic officer for speeding or whatnot, then apparently the going rate is 500LKR.

-I wouldn't know as we never had to.
-But this is what local Sri Lankan friends told us.
+I wouldn't know for sure as we never had to; but this is what local Sri Lankan friends told us.

 Though it doesn't sound like a lot, bear in mind that the wages for police officers in Sri Lanka are about $125 per month.

 On another side note, you will see both police officers and traffic officers very regularly along the side of busy main roads between major cities.

 Though they may both look the same, you can distinguish a traffic officer by the white sash across their front.

 If you have any more questions about hiring and driving a tuk tuk in Sri Lanka, then let me know below!